rachaelkalicun/evercooked_blog/source/newsletters/mardi-gras-shrove-tuesday-2025.html.md

 ### Shrove Tuesday: A British Tradition

 Shrove Tuesday is a time to use up rich ingredients before Lent begins, but for my husband, it’s also a link to his childhood.
-Flipping pancakes with a flick of the wrist (sometimes missing the pan entirely) keeps the tradition playful.
-By making them together, we connect the past to the present, turning a simple ritual into a shared experience.
+Flipping pancakes with a flick of the wrist (sometimes even missing the pan) keeps the tradition lighthearted.
+By making them together, we connect the past to the present.

 #### Pancakes: The British Version

 ![British Pancakes](/images/mardi-gras-2025/crepe.jpg)

-In the UK, Shrove Tuesday is all about pancakes, but not the thick, fluffy versions with maple syrup that Americans might expect.
+In the UK, Shrove Tuesday is all about pancakes, but not the thick, fluffy versions with maple syrup that Americans expect.
 Instead, these are thin crepe-like pancakes.

 I make savory ones for dinner.
-The vegetarian ones are filled with sautéed spinach, mushrooms, sun-dried tomatoes, and goat cheese.
-The meat ones are usually filled with ham, brie, and cornichons.
+I fill the vegetarian ones with sautéed spinach, mushrooms, sun-dried tomatoes, and goat cheese.
+The meat ones are filled with ham, brie, and cornichons (mini pickles).

 For dessert, the classic British version is simply topped with lemon juice and sugar.
-I also make a chocolate option with bananas and toasted walnuts.
+I also make a chocolate version with bananas and roasted walnuts.

-This simple, versatile dish connects us to family traditions and gives us a chance to create our own memories.
+This simple dish connects us to family traditions while we create our own memories each year.

 ---